MusicalArtist12/Juliaviolet.dev/public/Projects/8-Bit-Wordle.md

 To sync files between my devices, I ultimately decided on [ownCloud Infinite Scale](https://owncloud.dev/ocis/).
 I had a pretty rough experience with Nextcloud, since the PHP backend was fairly buggy and would consistently crash.
 After a bit of research I came across OCIS, which is a complete rewrite of the backend in GO, I knew this would be the best path moving forwards.
 I'm using [rclone](https://rclone.org/) to handle client syncing.

-I'm using Apache as my HTTP server since I have a little experience working with it, and my setup is fairly simple.
+I'm using Apache as my HTTP server since I have a little experience working with it.

+To connect to it locally, I needed to set up a DNS server since my router doesn't support NAT hairpinning.
+I originally tried to use dnsmasq, but got caught up in the fact that my phone requires DNS over TLS/SSL to use it properly.
+So I went with BIND, which is completly overkill.
+My router also doesn't support local DNS servers for some reason, so to use it I need to manually add the private IP address as a DNS address on each device.
+This still doesn't work properly with my phone, and its been driving me nuts.
+If anyone has any advice feel free to contact me.

 # Purpose

 The driving factor for this project was to migrate off of OneDrive.
-I had switched to linux in 2022, and OneDrive doesn't really have a capable client for linux.
+I had switched to linux in 2022, and OneDrive doesn't really have a capable client for Linux.
 I also wanted full control of my data.
-This was the primary goal.
+This is the primary objective.

-I fairly small secondary goal of mine was to set up a CUPS serve, since my printer isn't web-enabled and I work off of more than one machine.
+A fairly small secondary goal of mine was to set up a CUPS server, since my printer isn't web-enabled and I work off of more than one machine.
 I'm still working on getting it to patch through Apache, but that shouldn't be too difficult.

 It was only recently that I decided to also use it to build and serve AUR packages (thanks ari!) and thats been very useful.
 I don't really want to openly link to my website, but its not that difficult to find since I have an A record for it.